Equestria: Frozen North

 The Frozen North is dominated by the Yaket Mountain Range, north of Equestria, and characterized by an alpine climate, subarctic montane ecosystems, and polar climate.
 It is a setting in the IDW comic My Little Pony: Friends Forever issue 36.
 It has short cool summers and long cold winters, and biomes consisting of taiga, treeless tundra, glaciers, exotic medicinal plants, and permanent ice sheets.

 Crystal Empire

 The Crystal Empire is introduced in season three's premiere episode.
 It was founded by Princess Amore, a female unicorn who appears in the IDW comics' "My Little Pony: FIENDship is Magic Issue #1" and whose name appears in Little, Brown and Company's "The Journal of the Two Sisters".
 Celestia addresses the Crystal Empire as a sister nation that is part of Equestria, and the crystal ponies refer to themselves as Equestrian.
 In "The Ballad of the Crystal Empire", Twilight Sparkle mentions the Crystal Kingdom as part of the Crystal Ponies' history.
 It is also home to the Crystal Ponies.
 The book "Twilight Sparkle and the Crystal Heart Spell" names the Crystal Empire as part of Equestria.

+The Crystal Empire is considered a semi-autonomous region within Equestria, and a non-sovereign monarchy ruled by Princess Cadance and Prince Shining Armor, who were installed by Princess Celestia.
+The Crystal Empire is technically the oldest of Equestria's principalities; its existence predates the founding of Equestria by centuries.
+At an unspecified timeframe predating Luna's banishment, The Sisters ended a conflict and enslavement instigated by King Sombra; his death cursed the capital causing it to vanished from existence.